 How Freelancer.com Bid Allocation Works

 There are also paid bid upgrades that increase your proposal's visibility.
 Highlighted bids cost $1 and stand out visually in the client's bid list.
 Sealed bids cost $0.10 and hide your proposal details from competing freelancers.
 Sponsored bids cost 0.75 percent of your bid amount with a minimum of $5 and a maximum of $20, pushing your proposal to the top of the list.
-These upgrades are optional but worth understanding, because they can multiply the impact of a bid you were already going to place on a high-value project.
+These upgrades are optional but worth understanding.
+They can multiply the impact of a bid you were already going to place on a high-value project.

 Calculate Your Bid Conversion Rate